‘Get The F— Over The Holocaust’: Tennessee Judge Under Fire For Posting A Variety Of Racist Memes

-A judge in Tennessee is facing backlash as a result of a number of resist memes and articles he posted to social networking site Facebook,, The Independent reports.
-Criminal Court Judge Jim Lammey published a variety of controversial posts on the platform, inducing an April 4 article that referred to Muslims as “foreign mud” and demanded that Jewish people “get “get the f— over the Holocaust.”
+A judge in Tennessee is facing backlash as a result of a number of resist memes and articles he posted to social networking site Facebook, the Independent reports.
+Criminal Court Judge Jim Lammey published a variety of controversial posts on the platform, inducing an April 4 article that referred to Muslims as “foreign mud” and demanded that Jewish people “get the f— over the Holocaust.”

 Since the racist content was revealed, a number of advocacy organizations have implored authorities to investigate and censure Lammey for posting the material.
 In an interview, Lammey indicated that his Facebook posts did not in any way interfere with his ability to judge fairly and affirmed that he doesn’t agree with Holocaust deniers.